numba/numba/docs/source/developer/architecture.rst

 ``numba.compiler.translate_stage`` function, and is implemented in ``numba.macro``.

-Examples of attributes that are macro-expanded include the CUDA instrinsics for grid, block and thread dimensions and indices.
+Examples of attributes that are macro-expanded include the CUDA intrinsics for grid, block and thread dimensions and indices.
 For example, the assignment to ``tx`` in the following function::